Frustration Rises Among Joplin, Mo., Residents

-The local high school was having its graduation.
+SONARI GLINTON: The local high school was having it's graduation.
 There was the normal Sunday traffic at the Walmart.
 Dennis Tyndall was out with his friends, and he left his brother hanging out at his house.

-Mr. DENNIS TYNDALL: I had gone off to a friend's birthday party, and after they gave us the all clear, I pretty much flew over there, and I had to park two blocks away and climb over the rubble, and thats where I found him.
+DENNIS TYNDALL: I had gone off to a friend's birthday party, and after they gave us the all clear, I pretty much flew over there, and I had to park two blocks away and climb over the rubble, and that's where I found him.

-Mr. DON BLOOM (Federal Disaster Mortuary Response Team): We have to be 100 percent accurate.
+DON BLOOM: We have to be 100 percent accurate.

 GLINTON: More than a thousand residents attended the forum.
 There were booths to handle everything from healthcare to unemployment insurance.
 Debra Giddens and her daughter Tina went to the forum to see just what the plan of action was.

 NORRIS: Unidentified Woman #3: (Unintelligible) six months to have a home again.
 So what are we going to do next week, whenever Joplin is last week's news?

 GLINTON: Sonari Glinton, NPR News, Joplin.